Please or

 Overview of How The Working Dir Works

 When the Wrapper is launched, it is very careful about making sure that the working directory is in a known and constant state.
-This helps to guarantee that there will be no path related problems caused by a user launching the Wrapper from an unexpected location.
+This helps to guarantee that there will be no path related problems caused by a user launching the Wrapper from various locations.

 There are times however where having the working directory set to the location of the Wrapper binary makes it impossible to run some applications cleanly.
 An example is an application which expects the working directory to be at the root of the file system.
 The only way to run such an application under the Wrapper would be to place the Wrapper binary and scripts in the root directory.
 Not something that most system administrators would want to do.

-The wrapper.working.dir property can be specified either in the wrapper.conf or as a parameter to the Wrapper binary.
-However, the property does not take effect until AFTER all of the Wrapper's properties have been completely parsed.
+The wrapper.working.dir property can be specified either in the configuration file "wrapper.conf" or as a parameter to the Wrapper binary.
+However, the property does not take effect until AFTER the Wrapper's configuration file has been completely loaded.
 This means that the location of the wrapper.conf file and any include files (cascading style) referenced therein must still be referenced using locations relative to the Wrapper binary.
 This is necessary to make sure that the configuration file can be loaded reliably.

 Any and all paths defined in OTHER properties specified either from the command line or within the wrapper.conf file will then be relative to the location specified by the wrapper.working.dir property.